 These journals make it easy to get started by taking what can be the hardest part of writing out of the equation: staring at the blank page and figuring out what to write about.

 As a journaling newbie, I chose a guided journal to get started in my practice.
-You can purchase guided journals or find prompts online to use.
+You can find find prompts online to use, or you can just buy a journal that has the prompts already included (I love this one!).

-A bonus is that the provided prompts often make you think about things you would not normally reflect on every day.
+A bonus of guided journals is that the provided prompts often make you think about things you would not normally reflect on every day.
 They get you to examine different areas of yourself and your life, opening your mind to how you see things and how you want them to be.

 When I began journaling, one of the other types I started out with was a gratitude journal.
 Let me tell you, I got hooked quick.